-A small subnational commando -- provided it acquires a sufficient quantity of (weapon grade, i. e. uncontaminated and containing, say, at least 90% U-235) Highly Enriched Uranium (HEU) -- is quite likely to be able to manufacture a primitive nuclear explosive device, itself quite likely to destroy large part of a large city, killing promptly very many people (at least several tens of thousands, but more likely hundreds of thousands or even millions), leaving in its wake as many or even more who will suffer for days weeks months before dying, and causing an immense economic damage.
+A small subnational commando -- provided it acquires a sufficient quantity of weapon-grade (namely, uncontaminated and containing, say, at least 90% U-235) Highly Enriched Uranium (HEU) -- is quite likely to be able to manufacture a primitive nuclear explosive device, itself quite likely to destroy large part of a large city, killing promptly very many people (at least several tens of thousands, but more likely hundreds of thousands or even millions), leaving in its wake as many or even more who will suffer for days weeks months before dying, and causing an immense economic damage.
 To reach this conclusion - which has the nature of a scientific/technological truth - one must realize that a primitive nuclear explosive device is much easier to manufacture than a nuclear weapon produced for employment in a military context by a State: the nuclear explosive device need not be transportable nor sturdy (most likely, it will be clandestinely manufactured in a rented locale in the target city), it need not be reliable (most likely, its yield will be a priori unpredictable, but with a significant probability to be of the order of that of the Hiroshima bomb), it need not have any security/safety gadgets (but given the low radioactivity of Uranium it can be manufactured without any health risks), and most likely it will be exploded via a timer allowing ample time for an easy getaway.
-The ease to manufacture such a device is implied by the fact that a nuclear explosion is produced whenever a supercritical mass of HEU is assembled sufficiently fast (namely in a time of the order of, say, a millisecond), possibly with a tamper around it in order to reduce the critical mass and to facilitate the supercritical mass remaining assembled for a sufficiently long time so as to guarantee that a cosmic ray neutron, or an internally produced neutron, start the chain reaction and that the chain reaction involves a sufficiently large number of nuclei before it gets stopped by the explosive disassembly of the device.
+The ease to manufacture such a device is implied by the fact that a nuclear explosion is produced whenever a supercritical mass of HEU is assembled sufficiently fast (namely in a time of the order of, say, a millisecond), possibly with a tamper around it in order to reduce the critical mass and to facilitate the supercritical mass remaining assembled for a sufficiently long time so as to guarantee that a cosmic ray neutron, or an internally produced neutron, start the chain reaction.